Decentralized Caching Schemes and Performance Limits in Two-layer Networks

-By comparing $R^{S\&C}_1$ with $R^{A}_1$, the transmission rate from the server with the S$\&$C caching scheme is scaled by a factor $1-\frac{M_2}{N}$, which is smaller than $1$.
-Therefore, the transmission rate from the server with the S$\&$C caching scheme is smaller than that with the decentralized caching scheme A in \cite{NKaram2016}.
-Furthermore, we observe that $R^{S\&C}_2$ is equal to $R^{A}_2$.
-Therefore, with the S$\&$C caching scheme, the achievable rate in the first layer can be reduced without compromising the achievable rate in the second layer compared with the decentralized caching scheme A in \cite{NKaram2016}. \end{remark}
+\begin{remark}[Performance comparison with \cite{NKaram2016}] In the decentralized caching scheme A of \cite{NKaram2016}, the MAU-Decentralized scheme is directly applied in each individual layer.
+Accordingly, the transmission rate from the server to the helpers is $R^{A}_1=K_2\gamma\left(\frac{M_1}{N},K_1\right)$ and the transmission rate from each helper to its attached users is $R^{A}_2=\gamma\left(\frac{M_2}{N},K_2\right)$.
+By comparing $R^{S\&C}_1$ with $R^{A}_1$, we have $R^{S\&C}_1=R^{A}_1\left(1-\frac{M_2}{N}\right)$, which is strictly smaller than $R^{A}_1$ due to $1-\frac{M_2}{N}<1$.
+Besides, we observe that $R^{S\&C}_2$ is equal to $R^{A}_2$.
+Therefore, with the S$\&$C caching scheme, the transmission rate in the first layer can be reduced without increasing the transmission rate in the second layer compared with the decentralized caching scheme A in \cite{NKaram2016}. \end{remark}